 Estuary Perch

-EPs also respond incredibly well to a whole range of soft plastics lightly weighted.
+EPs also respond incredibly well to a whole range of soft plastics that are lightly weighted.
 Including curl tails, paddle tails and minnow imitations.
 The trusty 2.5-inch grubs and minnows are an excellent choice.
 These imitate small baitfish that the EPs are actively feeding on.
-We would recommend mixing up the retrieval speeds and pauses and playing around with different colours.
-Where possible fish along with the structure and stay alert for signs such as breaking water.
+We would recommend mixing up the retrieval speeds and pauses, and experimenting with different colours.
+Where possible, fish along with the structure and stay alert for signs such as breaking water.
 Fishing for Estuary Perch requires finesse.
 We recommend an ultralight fishing combo consisting of a 1-3 or 2-4 kilo spin rod around 7 foot in length.
-Coupled with a 1000 or 2000 size reel spooled with 2-8 pound line and equivalent fluorocarbon leader.
-When bait fishing uses a 2-4 kilo rod around 7 feet in length.
-Coupled with a 2500 size reel either a float or small running sinker to a swivel and very fine leader.
+Coupled with a 1000 or 2000 size reel spooled with 2-8 pound line and equivalent fluorocarbon leader, when bait fishing, use a 2-4 kilo rod around 7 feet in length.
+Coupled with a 2500 size reel, either a float or a small running sinker to a swivel, and a very fine leader.